Do You Have to Paint Hardie Board? Here's What You Need to Know

 Can I use any type of paint on Hardie board?

-No—use 100% acrylic latex paint specifically designed for fiber cement siding to ensure proper adhesion and durability.
+Using 100% acrylic latex paint designed for fiber cement siding is important for ensuring proper adhesion and durability.

 What should I do if I notice peeling paint on my Hardie board?

-Yes, if you notice peeling paint, remove the loose paint, sand the area, and repaint with the appropriate primer and paint for a seamless finish.
+If you see peeling paint, remove the loose areas, sand the surface, and repaint with the right primer and paint for a smooth finish.

 Is it necessary to clean Hardie board before painting?

-Yes, if you want optimal adhesion and a smooth finish, clean the surface thoroughly to remove dirt, mildew, and any loose debris before painting.
+For the best adhesion and a smooth finish, thoroughly clean the surface to eliminate dirt, mildew, and any loose debris before you start painting.

 How can I tell if my Hardie board needs repainting?